Orderability of Homology Spheres Obtained by Dehn Filling: Introduction

 The closure in $H^1(\partial M; \mathbb{R})$ of the image of $PE_{\widetilde{G}}(M)$ under $\text{trans}\circ\iota^*$ is called translation extension locus and denoted $EL_{\widetilde{G}}(M)$. \end{definition}

-They showed that translations extension locus of a knot complement in $\mathbb{Q}$HS satisfies the following properties. ($D_{\infty}(M)$ is the infinite dihedral group $\mathbb{Z}\rtimes \mathbb{Z}/2\mathbb{Z}$.) \begin{theorem}\cite[Theorem 4.3]{CD16} The extension locus $EL_{\widetilde{G}}(M)$ is a locally finite union of analytic arcs and isolated points.
+They showed that translations extension locus of a $\mathbb{Q}$-homology solid torus satisfies the following properties.
+(In the statement of the theorem, $D_{\infty}(M)$ is the infinite dihedral group $\mathbb{Z}\rtimes \mathbb{Z}/2\mathbb{Z}$.
+It acts on $\mathbb{R}^2$ by translating along the x-axis by integers and reflecting about the origin.) \begin{theorem}\cite[Theorem 4.3]{CD16} The extension locus $EL_{\widetilde{G}}(M)$ is a locally finite union of analytic arcs and isolated points.
 It is invariant under $D_{\infty}(M)$ with quotient homeomorphic to a finite graph.
-The quotient contains finitely many points which are ideal or parabolic in the sense defined above.
+The quotient contains finitely many points which are ideal or parabolic.
 The locus $EL_{\widetilde{G}}(M)$ contains the horizontal axis $L_{0}$, which comes from representations to $\widetilde{G}$ with abelian image. \end{theorem}